KoenLBekx/laconic/README.md

 - etc.

-Both operators, however, can have their number of operands overridden by parentheses, in which case they can be used interchangeably and following variant operators don't affect the number of expected operands (they can still affect the behaviour, though).
+Both operators, however, can have their number of operands overridden by parentheses, in which case they can be used interchangeably and following variant operators don't affect the number of expected operands.

 The operation name, which is the first operand of the `o` and `O` operators, can either be a number or a string.
-For readability, however, strings are chosen for the implemented operators.
+For readability, however, strings have been chosen for the implemented operators.

 As stated, this string is the first operand and can be written in any valid way a first-operand-string can follow an operator:<br/>
 `o #name`<br/>
 `o#name`<br/>
 `o [sname]`<br/>
+`o[sname]`<br/>
 or even on a new line:<br/>
 <pre>
 o
   #name
 </pre>

-See the *Named Operations List* section below for the implemented named operations.
+See the *Named Operations List* section below for the implemented named operations; see the *Strings* section for the ways strings can be represented in Laconic code.

 ## Value types